-This stage is the first step in the stages of change model.
+This stage is the first step in the stages of the change model.
 Essentially, during this stage, you may be unaware that a problem even exists.
 You can be in the precontemplation stage and still be in treatment.
-Most people in this stage are in treatment due to pressures from court, family, and other mandates.
+Most people in this stage are in treatment due to pressures from the court, family, and other mandates.

-The preparation stage of change is an important step to long term recovery.
+The preparation stage of change is an important step to long-term recovery.
 This stage is the planning stage.
 You may not be completely sober but you are preparing for a life change.
 You are working out the kinks in this stage.

 The action stage involves others noticing your changes.
 You have probably cut ties with negative influences and are attending a lot of meetings and support groups.
 You are actively seeking recovery.

 The maintenance stage of change occurs when there is definite change and you are sober.
 You will start accumulating years of sobriety in this stage.
-You understand that in order to success, you cannot use drugs and alcohol.
+You understand that in order to succeed, you cannot use drugs and alcohol.

 Hired Power is an expert in bringing compassion to addiction treatment.
-If you want to know more about stages of recovery or how to become sober, call Hired Power today at 714-559-3919.
+If you want to know more about stages of recovery or how to become sober, call Hired Power today at 800.910.9299.
 Hired Power is the expert you need to help you become empowered in your recovery journey.